trojblue/prompt-deck/README.md

 ## 🛠️ Technical Details

-- Built with PyQt6 for a native Windows experience
+- Built with PyQt6 for a native cross-platform experience
 - Uses system font stack for optimal rendering
 - Implements efficient file handling with drag & drop support
 - Saves state in JSON format for easy backup/restore